-Diameter : 75 mm

-Height : 240 mm

-Mass : 1.7 kgs

-Explosive charge : 410 g TNT

-Material : Wrought steel

-Colour : Olive-drab

 Fuse type : Radial pull - pressure type

 Sensitivity : Pressure 9 - 15 kps, pull 3 - 8 kps

 Detectability : Visual, the mine is placed on the stake

-Lethal radius : 25 m
+Lethal radius :

 Danger radius : 50 m

-Mode of operation .
-By pulling at the tripwire with the force

-Iode of operation : By pulling at the tripwire with the force of 3 kps and more the carrier of the firing pin releases the firing pin which, influenced by the spring, strikes the initializing part of the detonator and activates it.
+Mode of operation : By pulling at the tripwire with the force of 3 kps and more the carrier of the firing pin releases the firing pin which, influenced by the spring, strikes the initializing part of the detonator and activates it.
 The spark is carried to the detonator cap, which activates the main explosive charge.
 The blast breaks the body into small fragments directed radially from the spot of detonation, and achieving lethal or maiming effect.